 Get Up, Stand Up: Uniting Populists, Energizing the Defeated, and Battling the Corporate Elite

-Support AlterNet by purchasing your copy of Get Up, Stand Up: Uniting Populists, Energizing the Defeated, and Battling the Corporate Elite through our partner, Powell's, an independent bookstore.
+The following is an excerpt from Get Up, Stand Up: Uniting Populists, Energizing the Defeated, and Battling the Corporate Elite (Chelsea Green, 2011) by Bruce E. Levine.

 How many Americans believe that their voice matters in determining whether giant banks, insurance companies, and other “too-big-to-fail” corporations get bailed out?
 How many Americans older than twelve believe that they have any influence over a decision by the US government to invade another nation?

 There are a slew of books and articles out there providing analyses of the profound problems of American democracy and offering recommendations aimed at improving matters.
 However, these analyses and recommendations routinely assume that Americans have sufficient personal energy to take action.
 Instead, what if many Americans have lost confidence that genuine democracy is possible?
 When such fatalism sets in, truths about economic injustices and lost liberties are no longer enough to set people free.